hannahhennighausen/hannahhennighausen.github.io/index.md

 **Working Papers**

-**Flood risk perception in the housing market and the impact of a major flood event** with Jordan Suter// _R&R @ Land Economics_
+**Flood risk perception in the housing market and the impact of a major flood event** with Jordan Suter <br />
+_R&R @ Land Economics_
 <details>
   <summary>[Expand/Hide Abstract]</summary>